apache/sis/ide-project/NetBeans/README.txt

 BEFORE COMMITTING ANY CHANGE.
 Please preserve the formatting for easier reading.
 Ensure that all directories are relative to a variable.

-We recommend to modify this file by hand for adding new dependencies or new source directories instead than using the "Project properties" panel.

 nbproject/project.xml
 ---------------------